arclabs561/runctl/docs/AWS_SECURITY_RECOMMENDATIONS.md

 3. ✅ Delete unused access keys

 ### Phase 2: This Week
-4. ✅ Create trainctl-specific IAM user
+4. ✅ Create runctl-specific IAM user
 5. ✅ Migrate to using IAM roles for development
 6. ✅ Enable CloudTrail